Rhinoplasty & Nose Job Surgery in London

 Once you are safely at home, you can be assured in having access to our specialist postoperative team round the clock.
 You will be given a contact number to contact your surgeon in the first 24 hours after surgery if there is any concern.
 A rhinoplasty procedure is associated with very little in the way of postoperative discomfort although a congested feeling is common for the first week after surgery.
 Bruising should start to subside after 7-10 days.
 You should avoid intense sunlight after the procedure to reduce the risk of pigmentary changes.

-Our postoperative team will look to call everyday for the first 2 weeks after your procedure.
+Our postoperative team will look to call every day for the first 2 weeks after your procedure.
 This is so we can monitor your levels of comfort and can alert your surgeon if there is any concern.
 Our proactive approach allows the detection of any potential issues early which results in more effective treatment.
 You are advised to rest for at least a few days after your rhinoplasty procedure which will also help with pain control.
 Heavy exercise should be avoided for at least the first 4 weeks.
-Our postoperative clinical team will assess you face to face at your 1 week postoperative appointment to ensure healing is progressing normally and the wounds site are healthy.
+Our postoperative clinical team will assess you at your 1-week postoperative appointment to ensure healing is progressing normally and the site of the wounds are healthy.
 Your splint will be removed and if you had an open rhinoplasty, the small sutures at the base of the nose will be removed.
-You will be booked for your surgeon follow-up appointment for 6 weeks after your procedure.
+You will be booked for your surgeon follow-up appointment at 6 weeks after your procedure.